Transformosa/bimU.io.Docs/docs/developer/getting-started.md

 ### Main Concepts
 - When a BIM model is loaded via bimU.io Viewer JavaScript API, it literally has the same functionality as in bimU.io Viewer.
 You can further customise how the viewer component or your model looks like by calling other API methods.
 - After proper initialisation, the viewer component can render a bimU.io-hosted model on your own webpage if correct crednetials are provided.
 Your website will then manipulate the viewer component and the loaded model with bimU.io Viewer JavaScript API.
 - The viewer component is a pure front-end, browser-side 3D canvas based on WebGL technology.
-You don't necessarily have to set up a back-end server application if password authentication is used.
+You don't necessarily have to set up a back-end server application if model password authentication is used.
 However, it is strongly recommended to use API Key authentication which requires a back-end, server-side web application to request for a one-time access token to load a model.
 - The viewer component will load full geometry initially for users to see entire model visually.
 However, it does not load all non-geometric BIM data at once.
 There are several API methods that can query server-side BIM database to retrieve model metadata, element properties, etc. individually.

 ### Quick Start
 We've put together a JSFiddle to walk you through a quick demo with minimum setup to load a sample bimU.io model.
 With all necessary dependencies added in, you can easily start to play around bimU.io Viewer API in the sandbox by opening or cloning the JSFiddle here.

-Below is a <div> element that functions as a container for the viewer component.
+Below is a ```<div>``` element that functions as a container for the viewer component.
 A DOM ID must be specified and passed into a viewer configuration object for initialisation.
 ``` html
 <div id="viewer" style="width:1000px;height:500px;background-color: black;border: 5px solid black;"></div>
 ```